Fools of Fortune: Production

 It was filmed on location in Dublin, County Westmeath, Galway and at Ardmore Studios.

+O'Connor recruited twice Oscar-nominated designer Judy Moorcroft to provide costumes for the film.

 Release

 The film went to VHS and Laserdisc, but has not yet appeared on DVD.

 New York Times reviewer Vincent Canby described the film as "an ambitious mess, of interest only because of the chance to see [Julie] Christie, who becomes more and more tautly beautiful with the years, and [Mary Elizabeth] Mastrantonio, who is also beautiful and does an extremely credible upper-class English accent."
 The Washington Post described it as "a passionate, mystifyingly awkward bit of filmmaking".